-- 2 The land is located either side of the Clutha River and the historic Red Bridge (Attachment A), which celebrated its centenary in 2015.
-Since that time the community has led a project to clear the site of wilding pines and enhance public access to the reserves, predominantly on the north side of the river. - 3 A significant portion of the land was effectively donated to Council by Contact Energy in 2014 and 2015, covering land parcels 1 & 3 SO 489559 on the south bank of the river and Lot 5 DP 490602 (the narrow rectangular parcel) on the north bank.
+- 2 The land is located either side of the Clutha River and Historic Red Bridge (Attachment A), which celebrated its centenary in 2015.
+Since that time the Community has led a project to clear the site of wilding pines and enhance public access to the reserves, predominately on the North side of the river. - 3 A significant portion of the land was effectively donated by Contact Energy in 2014 and 2015, covering land parcels 1 & 3 SO 489559 on the South bank of the river and Lot 5 DP 490602 (the narrow rectangular parcel) on the north bank.
 The other remaining parcels were vested in the former Vincent County Council by the Crown during the mid-1950's. - 4 The north bank reserves have previously been used by roading contractors to store gravel for roading construction and gritting purposes, detracting from the visual potential of this land.
-The area is also a problem for unauthorised disposal of household and garden rubbish.
+The area is also a problem for unauthorised disposal of household rubbish. - 5 The Wanaka Community Board considered this matter at their meeting of 22 June 2017 and passed the following resolution: